carlosggz/MicroservicesDemoSpring/README.md

 docker-compose up --build

-To execute the application locally, you must have access to a RabbitMQ broker.
-If you don't have one, you can run use a docker image.
+To execute the application locally, you must have access to a RabbitMQ broker and a Zipkin server.
+If you don't have them, you can run them using docker images.
 For example:

         docker run -d --name my-rabbit -p 4369:4369 -p 5671:5671 -p 5672:5672 -p 15672:15672 rabbitmq:3-management

+        docker run -d --name=my-zipkin -p 9411:9411 openzipkin/zipkin

 All services are using the config server, so, you must have a repository for it.
 The application uses a sample repository with a shared property.